 2. Game night

 Holidays are all about spending time with family and your elf loves to join in.
 Place the elf in your family’s game room where he can lay out all the pieces to your family’s favorite board game.
 When he is found the next morning, he will declare it family game night!
-Whether you are playing Scrabble, Monopoly or Sorry, your family is sure to have a great time.
-Plus, none of the kids will cheat because the elf is watching.
-If your family loves to play cards or has a pool table, your elf can even be in the middle of a game when everyone wakes up.
+If your family loves to play cards, your elf can be in the middle of a game when everyone wakes up.

 3. Making a snow angel